-Pulmonary edema is an abnormal buildup of fluid in the air sacs of the lungs, which leads to shortness of breath.
+Pulmonary edema is an abnormal buildup of fluid in the lungs.
+This buildup of fluid leads to shortness of breath.

 Pulmonary edema is often caused by congestive heart failure.
-When the heart is not able to pump blood to the body efficiently, it can back up into the veins that take blood through the lungs to the left side of the heart.
+When the heart is not able to pump efficiently, blood can back up into the veins that take blood through the lungs.

 As the pressure in these blood vessels increases, fluid is pushed into the air spaces (alveoli) in the lungs.
 This fluid reduces normal oxygen movement through the lungs.
-This and the increased pressure can lead to shortness of breath.
+These two factors combine to cause shortness of breath.

 Congestive heart failure that leads to pulmonary edema may be caused by: